How to Clean Up the Windows Installer Cache Folder

 Installer registry key showing the Product name, Package file name, Uninstall command, etc.

 The SID can be something like S-1-5-18.
-S-1-5-18 is the Security Identifier for “Local System” account.
+S-1-5-18 is the Security Identifier for the “Local System” account.
 If the software you’ve installed used your account’s credentials or token, then it’s written under your {SID} key in the registry.
-See Microsoft article Well-known security identifiers in Windows operating systems.
+See the Microsoft article Well-known security identifiers in Windows operating systems.

 Note: For 32-bit programs installed on a 64-bit Windows computer, the entries get recorded under the equivalent SOFTWARE\WOW6432Node registry node.